yaroslavkhilyk/Visitfi.fo---a-web-page-wich-promote-toursim-in-Fiordic-Islands-/README.md

 LINK TO PROJECT: https://yaroslavkhilyk.github.io/Visitfi.fo---a-web-page-wich-promote-toursim-in-Fiordic-Islands-/

-## TECHNOLOGIES, WHICH WAS USED TO MAKE THIS PROJECT:
+## TECHNOLOGIES, WHICH WERE USED TO MAKE THIS PROJECT:

 * HTML
 * CSS/SASS